What is Window Dressing in Accounting?

 Window dressing in accounting means an effort made by the management to improve the appearance of a company’s financial statements before it is publicly released.
 It is a manipulation of financial statements to show more favorable results of the business.
 It is done to mislead the investors.
-It can be used by companies and mutual funds.
+Companies and mutual funds can use it.

-- Window dressing is done when a company/business has a large number of shareholders, and the management wants to project to the investors/ shareholders that the business is doing well, and wants their financial information to look appealing to them.
+- It is done when a company/business has a large number of shareholders, and the management wants to project to the investors/ shareholders that the business is doing well, and wants their financial information to look appealing to them.

-- It is done as the financial position of a company is one of the important parameters, and it plays a key role in bringing in new business opportunities, investors, and shareholders.
+- It is done as the financial position of a company is one of the critical parameters, and it plays a crucial role in bringing in new business opportunities, investors, and shareholders.

 - Window dressing can mislead the investors and other stakeholders who do not have the proper operational knowledge of the business.

-- In closely held business window dressing is not made as the owners are aware of the company’s performance.
+- In closely-held business, it is not done as the owners are aware of the company’s performance.

 Example of Window Dressing (WorldCom)